nus-cs2103-AY2526S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target user profile**: Private tutors

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of student/parent contacts
+* has a need to keep track of student's subjects
+* has to keep track of student's weekly meeting time
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: provides tutors a fast way to organize contacts, lesson schedules, and guardian details, ensuring no confusion about classes or missed communication with parents.

 ### User stories